 Treatment resistant depression is one of the most crippling and emotionally devastating conditions known to man.
 Many good medications have been developed to treat Major Depression over the years, but sometimes the disease can be too severe and the medicine does not work.
 Some intensive treatments, such as ECT, are very effective but have severe side effects.
 This leaves many patients seeking a better solution.
-This dire need for a better solution led to the FDA approval of TMS in 2008.
-Deep TMS was approved by the FDA in 2013, taking a really good thing and making it even better.
+This dire need for a better solution led to the

 Q: What is Deep TMS?